 "Catina DeLuna and The Lado B project are a masterclass in singing, arranging, tight ensemble playing, musicianship, song selection and most of all, in joyful music making—one of my very favorite groups anywhere."

-L.A.’s highly acclaimed arranger/producer Otmaro Ruiz and International Recording Artist, Catina De Luna, joined forces in 2015 to release the Portuguese version of “Girl from Ipanema".
+L.A.’s highly acclaimed arranger/producer Otmaro Ruiz and International Recording Artist, Catina DeLuna, joined forces in 2015 to release the Portuguese version of “Girl from Ipanema".
 The record has now received an official Grammy nomination for the 2016 Grammys in the category of Best Arrangement, Instruments and Vocals.
 Ruiz and DeLuna share their nomination in the 2016 Grammys in the same category as famed music icon, David Bowie.

-The nomination of the couple’s acclaimed version of the worldwide hit song, "The Girl from Ipanema," has caught the attention of music critics and fans internationally and catapulted them to appear live in countless radio interviews and publications such as a feature in the current edition of Rolling Stone Magazine Brazil and a spot on Planete Brasil Television along with other outlets.
+The nomination of the couple’s acclaimed version of the worldwide hit song, "The Girl from Ipanema," has caught the attention of music critics and fans internationally and catapulted them to appear live in countless radio interviews and publications such as a feature in the current edition of Rolling Stone Magazine Brazil and a spot on Planeta Brasil Television along with other outlets.

-This CD represents a debut release in the United States for the Brazilian born DeLuna and is indicative of the third Grammy nomination for Venezuela’s Otmaro Ruiz, who is noted for receiving a Grammy Award as director for Diane Reeves’ “In the Moment” live - in concert release, a recording that won for “Best Jazz Vocal Album” in 2001.
+This CD represents a debut release in the United States for the Brazilian born DeLuna and is indicative of the third GRAMMY nomination for Venezuela’s Otmaro Ruiz, who is noted for receiving a Grammy Award as director for Diane Reeves’ “In the Moment” live - in concert release, a recording that won for “Best Jazz Vocal Album” in 2001.
 His collaboration with Alex Acuna’s “Acuarelas de Tambores” in the same year also received a Grammy nomination.